geoff-project/coi/docs/guide/funcopt.rst

 Solution
 --------

-The `~cernml.coi.FunctionOptimizable` solves the problem of optimization over time by reducing it to multiple subsequent optimizations.
+The `FunctionOptimizable` solves the problem of optimization over time by reducing it to multiple subsequent optimizations.
 It does so by introducting the concept of *skeleton points*.
 A skeleton point need not just be a single point in time, it may also be a time *interval*.
 This makes sense e.g. in the flat bottom or flat top of a current curve, where the function is constant.

 Given these skeleton points, temporal optimization reduces to regular optimization at each skeleton point.
 If the cost is a function over time as